ZerBea/hcxdumptool/README.md

 - Disconnecting a CLIENT from an associated ACCESS POINT to get a complete handshake (M1M2M3M4) and a PMKID (turn off by --attemptapmax)

-- Allowing a CLIENT to connect to hcxdumptool to get a challenge (M1M2) or an EAP-ID (turn off by --attemptclientmax)
+- Allowing a CLIENT to connect to hcxdumptool (OSI layer 2 attack) to get a challenge (M1M2) or an EAP-ID (turn off by --attemptclientmax)

 > [!WARNING]
 >